lock3/wg21/p2258/paper.md

 // FIXME: Others?
 Using declarations?
 ```

-Note that we still need a leading `typename` when the splicing a template-id
+Note that we still need a leading `typename` when splicing a *template-id* as a
-as a type.
+type.
 That seems unavoidable.

 The downside of this notation is that it can be a bit cryptic.
 It also means
 that programmers have to choose the right splice notation in contexts where